-How this audit fails
+How the Lighthouse viewport meta tag audit fails

-check for a
+check for an

 initial-scale key-value pair.
 However, you still need to include

-Each PWA audit is weighted equally in the Lighthouse PWA Score, with the exception of three manual audits: Site works cross-browser, Page transitions don't feel like they block on the network, Each page has a URL.
-Learn more in The Progressive Web App score.
+Each PWA audit is weighted equally in the Lighthouse PWA Score, except for three manual audits: Site works cross-browser, Page transitions don't feel like they block on the network, and Each page has a URL.
+Learn more in the Lighthouse Scoring Guide.

 Add a viewport

-<head> of your HTML:
+of your page:

 <meta name="viewport" content="width=device-width, initial-scale=1">

 width=device-widthsets the width of the viewport to the width of the device.

-initial-scale=1sets the initial zoom level when visiting the page.
+initial-scale=1sets the initial zoom level when the user visits the page.